iqunet/tutorials/_posts/2024-08-16-anomaly-detection-vibration.md

 #### Enter the Power of Machine Learning

    Machine learning (ML) techniques offer a more adaptable solution.
-These models can represent the machine’s time and frequency data using latent variables, which provide a more abstract yet comprehensive view of the machine’s behavior.
+The models used in ML can represent the machine's time- and frequency-data using latent variables, which provide an abstract view of the machine's internal behavior.
+   This discussion will be limited to unsupervised learning, as it can be used across a broad range of applications, without the need for costly manual training.

    - **Latent Variables:**
-  In autoencoder models, for example, the system is trained to distill the machine’s vibration data into a limited set of latent variables, which encapsulate its typical behavior.
+     In an autoencoder, for example, the ML model is trained to distill the vibration data (STFT representation in our case) into a limited set of latent variables, which encapsulate its typical behavior over hundreds or thousands of training samples, much like a 'digital twin' in recent marketing.

+   After training, the latent variables will be optimized to model the subtle interactions between speed, load temperature and the time- and frequency components in the input signal.
+Think like the simple relationship between increasing load and temperature, but on a far more complex level and in multiple dimensions.

+   While the latent variable of the model are of little use by themselves, they can be used to estimate how far the machine (vibration data) is operating from it's normal operating point.
+The normal operating point being the complex behaviour of interactions described above.
+   When, for example a certain harmonic signal appears in the input, or even a certain set of combinations of harmonics that was not present in the training data, the model will not be optimized to represent this state using the current set of latent variables, and the output of the autoencoder will start to diverge from the input.
+It is this descrepancy between the input and the model output which is transformed by the loss function in a single numeric value, representing the 'anomaly' level that we discussed before.

+   The next chapter will return to the real world example of the vibratory feeder.
+First we will look into the data to have some understanding about the signal itself, then we will convert this data to the STFT representation and feed it into the autoencoder.

 - **STFT (Short-Time Fourier Transform):**
   The sensor data is first transformed using the STFT, which combines time and frequency domain information.
 This approach enables the detection of both: